dailystory/docs/articles/changelog/2017/may.md

 title: May 2017 Product Update
 description: Product Updates for May 2017
 ---
+# May 3, 2017
+A few small updates today that improve overall performance.

+* Converted all lead paths to go through queue for faster writes.
+* This also included improvements to the popup.
+* Fixed bug in web activity item that was preventing drill down on lead page.
+* Added option when creating new lead to not send a new lead notification (e.g. on bulk import)
+* A few bug fixes to salesforce integration to handle close date on leads
+* Simplified the lead import job

+We also enabled the UK data center.

 # May 1, 2017
 Quite a few updates for the start of May: